by Nick MacDonald, Colin Pritchard, Anne Nimmo, Gordon Cameron and Jim Hardie (Past Presidents)

 There are many outstanding athletes of all sorts in the Club, and people talented in diverse ways.
 One of the features of the Club is that, whether champion or also-ran, we are all enthusiasts.
 You will find mountain bikers resplendent in their new cycle-tops, sea-kayakers, dancers, triathletes, cross-country skiers, open-water swimmers, sailors, rock-climbers, orienteers, mountaineers and even the odd cross-country runner among our membership, all eager to share their own interests and skills.
 Time and again people have said that they joined the Club because of the friendly people and their attitude to running in the hills.
 With a strong ladies section – a third of our membership – and an enthusiastic junior section.

 Carnethy’s strength lies in the diversity of its members and their interests.

 What do I think makes Carnethy special?

 Carnethy organise, or are involved in organising, about a dozen races a year, spread across the running year and across the country too.
 From East Linton to East Fife, from Moffat to the Moorfoots, from Skye to the Skyline (Pentlands that is) we try to contribute to well-organised competition in the hills.
-In the Scottish Championship the Club are currently holders of both the senior and over 40 male and female team titles and male vet50 champion.
+In the Scottish Championship, we believe the Club have held every title there is to hold.

 In the winter months when the moon is up and the darkness descends Carnethy organise a series of night runs in the hills.
 The locations and terrain vary but always end with ‘pub and grub’ somewhere near at hand.
 The pace is often slow but the conversation and the wit is usually quick.
 The International Xmas Pub Run is now legendary.